parrt/cs601/lectures/project-mgmt-intro-grabbag.md

 <img src=http://i.imgur.com/iDVTstR.jpg width=300>

+Here is an interesting article on the [effects of working long hours on productivity](http://lunar.lostgarden.com/Rules%20of%20Productivity.pdf).
+It also addresses how you should seat your programmers and whether you should put the people with different roles together.

 ## Ooops

 A modern example, [Software glitches leave Navy Smart Ship dead in the water](http://gcn.com/Articles/1998/07/13/Software-glitches-leave-Navy-Smart-Ship-dead-in-the-water.aspx). *The ship had to be towed into the Naval base at Norfolk, VA, because a database overflow caused its propulsion system to fail* [snicker].<br>